nest/nestml/doc/syntax.md

 | Pa | S | Sv | TH |
 | V | W  | Wb | kat | |

-Units can have at most one of the following prefixes:
+Units can have at most one of the following magnitude prefixes:

 |Factor | SI Name | NESTML prefix | Factor | SI Name | NESTML prefix
 |-|-|-|-|-|-|